maximilian-krauss/wunderbar/README.md

 wunderbar is a fancy Client for [wunderlist](http://www.wunderlist.com) on Windows.

-Looking for something compiled?<br />
+Looking for something compiled? <br />
-There is only the Sourcecode available at the moment.
-If the Application is stable and works without hassles I'll release a compiled Version on my [Projectpage](http://coffeeinjection.com#projects).
+The latest Version is available for download on my [Projectpage](http://coffeeinjection.com#projects).

 ### Copyright and License